jaredkrinke/log/content/posts/static-site/generator-zola.md

 Additionally, Zola draws a line between the variables it supports and any "extra" variables you want to use.
 I'm also not sure I like  mixing template input data with content, as Zola does with `_index.md` files in each section (this makes sense for, say, keywords, but not as much for custom data that exists solely to modify behavior in a parent template--I'd like to do that in the child template itself).

-Opinions are great for nudging people into good choices when they might not foresee the benefits, but I am starting to wonder if maybe is a little *too* opinionated.
+Opinions are great for nudging people into good choices when they might not foresee the benefits, but I am starting to wonder if maybe Zola is a little *too* opinionated.

 ## Templates
 My experience with static site generators until recently was all home-built stuff, so I don't have any experience with standard template languages like Tera, Jinja, or Liquid.
 I like to think my fresh eyes let me accurately grade the ergonomics of template languages for career developers.